wpmartin/dbt-dremio-fundamentals/unit-2/README.md

 - Click through to `Samples."samples.dremio.com"`.
 - Hover over the file and click on the icon on the far right to [format the data to a table](https://docs.dremio.com/current/sonar/data-sources/entity-promotion/).
-- Tick the box to `Extract Column Names` and click Save.
+- In the Table Settings window, tick the box to `Extract Column Names` and click Save.
 - In the sample data list the icon for this file will have changed from a grey file to a purple table.

 Now that the dataaset is a table you generate an Iceberg table in Nessie.
 Go to the SQL editor and run the following SQL statement: